waynarbocangel/cse112-sp22-group1/README.md

 - Waynar Bocangel
 <hr></hr>

-project goal :
+Project goal :
-&emsp; &emsp;The project is to create a virtual bulletin board that will help users organize tasks and projects in agile fashion.
+The project is to create a virtual bullet journal that will help users organize tasks and projects in agile fashion.
 Agile is an organization technique used by teams in industries.
 <hr></hr>